The programme is organized by a consortium of Four Schools:

 The programme was created based on the Schools’ longstanding previous experience of training public health professionals, in Portugal and abroad, and provides all the essential conditions needed for such training.

-The University of Porto Medical School (FMUP) through the Cardiovascular R&D Unit and the Institute of Public Health (ISPUP) have a multidisciplinary team, with large experience in national and international research projects in the field of public health and epidemiology, which combines 16 senior researchers and 21 young researchers, 149 fellows and Master’s students and 59 PhD students, particularly from the PhD programme in Public Health started in 2007-08.
+The University of Porto through the Epidemiological R&D Unit from the Institute of Public Health (ISPUP) have a multidisciplinary team, with large experience in national and international research projects in the field of public health and epidemiology, which combines 80 PhD Integrated researchers, 140 fellows and Master’s students and 50 PhD students, particularly from the PhD programme in Public Health started in 2007-08.
 Since 2012, EPIUnit has hosted more than 50 national and 15 international projects with competitive funding.
 Integrated members author on average 250 full-text scientific publications per year, placing ISPUP among the most productive and competitive Portuguese institutions in health research.
 Several formal collaborations with European, South American and African partners ensure a global and dynamic exchange of knowledge and competences.

 Global Public Health is supported by the Portuguese Foundation for Science and Technology (Fundação para a Ciência e a Tecnologia, FCT).